rehierl/node-tree-outliner/3-basic-design/3-5-0-design-6.md

 can also be understood to be (implicitly) associated with all ancestors of that section.

-Consequently, these implicit associations are used in order to condense the amount of explicit associations (i.e. section references) into a single reference per node.
+Consequently, these implicit associations are used to condense the amount of strict associations (i.e. section references) into a single reference per node.

 Note that the only reason, why a node can be associated with a single section, is that the multiple associations of a node, which would be required by the